echo-station/player-wiki/docs/documents/trials.md

 /// admonition | Recommendation
     type: info
-This guide is simply a recommendation, you are not require to follow it when conducting trials
+This guide is simply a recommendation, you are not require to follow it when conducting trials.
 ///

 # Trials